jakhsu/FDTigerMaster-Admin/README.md

 [top](#fd-tiger-master-admin-documentation)

-To run the project in local machine, execute
+To run the project on local machine, execute

 ```shell
 # For local environment